ABOUT THE CAMPUS NETWORK

 Besides data moving among user computers and other user devices, the campus network handles traffic for campus fire alarms, energy management systems, Voice-Over-IP phones, security cameras, electronic display boards and a host of other smaller-scale devices.

 The network is very reliable.
 Our goal is to provide network connectivity with a reliability of .999, which means that services will be unavailable for less than nine hours in an entire year.
-Not counting the occasional planned outage to allow for maintenance work, we have successfully met that goal - in 2010-2011 the campus experienced no unplanned internal outages, and only one failure of our Internet Service Provider lasting three hours..
+Not counting the occasional planned outage to allow for maintenance work, we have successfully met that goal.
 Sometimes segments of the network can fail when individual pieces of equipment on the network edge break.
 For example, a stack of switches could go down in a power failure, or a fiber optic cable could degrade - this could affect users in half a building.
 Routine monitoring usually reveals these issues (or the users call the Help Desk), and we respond to quickly repair the faulty hardware.

 The Department of Networking also works hard to keep equipment current.
 We upgrade software and replace hardware on a regular schedule to ensure that traffic flows smoothly, and we frequently evaluate alternatives to the equipment we use to see if there is a better way to do business.